Stanisław August Poniatowski: Family

+In a work by De Daugnon, an anecdote is quoted that happened to his mother, Constance, in 1732.
+An Italian named Antonio Formica appears before her, who was assumed to be an astrologer.
+Seeing the child born on 17 January of that year, he predicted that he would be king of the Poles.
+The prediction came true many years later, and fortunately there are records of the existence of a Sicilian doctor Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
+Curiously enough, it is said that it could be the same person.

 Issue

 Titles, honours and arms

 The English translation of the Polish text of the 1791 Constitution gives his title as Stanisław August, by the grace of God and the will of the people, King of Poland, Grand Duke of Lithuania and Duke of Ruthenia, Prussia, Masovia, Samogitia, Kiev, Volhynia, Podolia, Podlasie, Livonia, Smolensk, Severia and Chernihiv.